embrace-io/embrace-docs/docs/ios/open-source/features/capture-services/tap.md

 You can set a custom `TapCaptureServiceDelegate` to `TapCaptureService.Options.delegate`.

-This protocol allows you to define if a tap should be captured (or if it's coordinates should be captured) on demand.
+This protocol allows you to define if a tap should be captured (or if its coordinates should be captured) on demand.

 Example: